yggdrasil-network/yggdrasil-specs/ys001-yggdrasil-core-specification.md

 #### Unsigned 64-bit integers

-All unsigned integers on the wire are encoded as `varu64` which, with variable-length encoding, encode into a `bytes` array of at most 10 bytes.
+All unsigned integers on the wire are encoded as big-endian `varu64` which, with variable-length encoding, encode into a `bytes` array of at most 10 bytes.
 This variable-length encoding mechanism ensures that small values will use less bytes on the wire, and that in future, larger integer types can be used if